Before looking at how to use essential oils for blackheads, let’s try to understand what may cause them.

 Lavender Essential Oil

 Lavender essential oil deserves a place in this list as one of the most versatile oils.
 It can take care of a whole lot of skin problems, besides being a first-aid-kit in a bottle.
 Skin-wise, lavender can help in case of acne and oily skin, as well as dermatitis, stretch marks and scars, eczema and itching.
-Lavender oil is antibacterial, and a good choice to treat small cuts, burns, stings and bites.
-Besides, it smells like the Provence, and most people find it very relaxing.
+Lavender oil is antibacterial, and a good choice to treat small cuts, burns, stings, and bites.
+Besides, it smells like the French Provence, and most people find it very relaxing.
 A great healing oil in general, I would combine this one with one of the more astringent essential oils, if you create your own blend of essential oils for blackheads.

 Citrus Essential Oils